Pensions run on data, and it's vital to make sure that data is robust enough to trust with people's futures.

 Secure Digital Communication and Monthly "Pulse" Checks

-David explains that secure email, when implemented correctly, is widely understood, accessible, and increasingly recognised as a legitimate channel for regulated communication.
+Secure email, when implemented correctly, is widely understood, accessible, and increasingly recognised as a legitimate channel for regulated communication.

-This creates an opportunity to rethink proof-of-life practices.
+That creates an opportunity to rethink proof-of-life practices.

 Members confirm they are present and able to access their funds.
 Missed checks provide schemes with a clear audit trail for investigation.